portableant/museologi.st/blog/2022-09-30-pericles-cat.md

 featuredImg: ../images/2022/09/IMG_20191225_094128.jpg
 background: ../images/2022/09/IMG_0088.jpg
 tags:
-  - Pericles
+  - pericles
-  - Cat
+  - cat
-  - Grief
+  - grief
 ---
 Today was a horrible day.
 Today we lost Pericles, our beloved cat.
 A creature who had been in our lives since March 2008, a rescue cat from Battersea Dogs and Cats Home.
 Originally called Tommy Boy, we renamed